 Just imagine making 10x the amount of sales you are making now.
 Wouldn’t that be great?

 I believe so.
 Make sure you read every word of this blog post and let’s dive in…

 Guarantees are a type of offer but they are also a powerful credibility booster.
 In fact, the word ‘guarantee’ is one of the strongest power words in copywriting.

 You see, most purchases involve a certain amount of anxiety.
 Whether it’s trying a new brand of snacks or spending a bundle on a new gadget, it’s natural to run through the risks and weigh them against the payoff.

 A guarantee reduces the potential for an unwanted outcome, giving a bit more peace of mind.

 But many businesses are hesitant to offer really strong guarantees, like 100% money back, because they are worried about losing money.
-If you don’t believe your product or your service is up to the scrutiny, then you shouldn’t offer a money back guarantee but that kind of flakiness sends a clear message to your customers.
+If you don’t believe your product or your service is up to scrutiny, then you shouldn’t offer a money-back guarantee but that kind of flakiness sends a clear message to your customers.